vispacem/grammar-matters/README.md

 Click the green *Submit new issue* button and go and grab a cup of tea (the first build make take five to ten minutes).

-## What Happens When You Submit a `Fetch https://www.open.edu/openlearn` Issue?
+## What Happens When You Submit a "Fetch" Issue?

 When you submit the issue, a little helper elf will go and grab the unit,  convert it to a text format, and commit it to your repository in the `content` folder.